artsus4/hakchi2-wiki/Modifications-and-modules-guide-(not-completed-yet).md

 * **/var/lib** - points to writable partition on NAND flash memory

 It can be difficult to understand for Windows users but you'll get it.

+### File system when hakchi installed

+So, we can't edit any internal files or add some games to **/usr/share/games** directory, it's read-only file system.
+But actually we don't need to do it.
+We can create any files/directories into "**/var/lib" and overmount them over the original files/directories.
+So when hakchi during installation doing the following:
+* Creates directory "**/var/lib/hakchi**" to store all additional data, it remains after system shutdown
+* Creates directory "**/var/lib/hakchi/rootfs**" to store all files/directories which need to replace
+* Creates directory "**/var/lib/hakchi/rootfs/usr/share/games/nes/kachikachi**"
+* Copies all games from "**/usr/share/games/nes/kachikachi**" to "**/var/lib/hakchi/rootfs/usr/share/games/nes/kachikachi**"
+* Overmounts "**/var/lib/hakchi/rootfs/usr/share/games/nes/kachikachi**" over "**/usr/share/games/nes/kachikachi**", so it's writable now

+He is doing the same with "**/etc**" and "**/bin**", after this hakchi installs additional configs and scripts there.
+So we can write to "**/etc**" and "**/bin**" while original files will be untouched.
+It's very important.
+You can delete *all* data you want but your NES Mini will not be bricked since original files are safe.

+So, why we need to install custom kernel?
+Actually it has only one important modification: When NES Mini boots up it executes "**/etc/preinit**" (or "**/var/lib/hakchi/rootfs/etc/preinit**", it's *the same* file) script on the very early boot stage.
+This script, in turn, executes all files from "**/etc/preinit.d**" directory.
+So we can store our overmounting scripts there.

+Let's sum everything up.
+To edit any file/directory on read-only file system you need:
+* Create copy of this file/directory into "**/var/lib/hakchi/rootfs/*your_directory***"
+* Create script file into **/etc/preinit.d**" which overmounts "**/var/lib/hakchi/rootfs/*your_directory***" on "**/*your_directory***"
+* After reboot edit this file/directory without any problems

+It's better to understand on practice, so keep reading.